imixs/imixs-workflow/src/site/markdown/engine/plugins/intervalplugin.md

 # Interval Plugin

+The Imixs *IntervalPlugin* provides an easy way for scheduling periodical intervals.
-The Imixs Interval Plugin implements an mechanism to adjust a date field of a workitem based on a cron definition.
+The Plugin implements an mechanism to adjust the value of a date item based on a macro or a cron definition.
  The interval can be defined in the workflow result by setting a reference item by name and a cron definition.
 See the following example:

 	<item name="interval">
 	    <ref>reminder</ref>